david8862/keras-YOLOv3-model-set/README.md

     ...
     ```
    Merge train & val annotation file as train script needed

    If you want to download PascalVOC or COCO dataset, refer to Dockerfile for cmd

-   For class names file, refer to model_data/coco_classes.txt
+   For class names file format, refer to model_data/coco_classes.txt

 2. If you're training Darknet YOLOv3/Tiny YOLOv3, make sure you have converted pretrain model weights as in "Quick Start" part